 Nối Café is so pretty and so unique, you just need to see it with your own eyes!
 It’s almost like a museum of old relics.
 I loved the rustic and vintage decor.
 It feels like you’re being transported back in time.
 Note that a lot of cafes in Da Nang don’t have AC so it can get rather warm!

 Da Nang is famous for its egg coffee and it is also Nối Café‘s specialty!
 Definitely worth a try.

 Come here if… you want to take nice photos and try egg coffee.

 Address: 113/18 Nguyễn Chí Thanh, Hải Châu 1, Hải Châu, Đà Nẵng 550000, Vietnam

 A café I would recommend for their banh mi is The Local Beans.
-They serve really good coffee here too, and I like their co-working concept!
+They serve really good coffee here too (probably one of the best in Da Nang!), and I like their co-working concept!
 It’s a 5-story café that has co-working spaces on the upper floors.
 It’s also pet-friendly!